-- to support the strategic goals, objectives, and business needs of the Company by aligning our IT annual goals with those of the business, assuring that IT resources are being utilized efficiently; - to constantly re-engineer internal processes to allow more efficient operations, resulting in lower operating costs;
+- to support the strategic goals, objectives, and business needs of the Company by aligning our IT annual goals with those of the business, assuring that IT resources are being utilized efficiently; - to constantly re-engineer internal processes to allow more efficient operations, resulting in lower operating costs; - to continuously improve the customer experience, making it easier for independent agents and policyholders to transact business with us; - to enable agents to efficiently provide their clients with a high level of service; and

-- to continuously improve the customer experience, making it easier for independent agents and policyholders to transact business with us; - to enable agents to efficiently provide their clients with a high level of service; and - to maintain and support a secure computing environment.
+• to maintain and support a secure computing environment.

 We believe that our technology initiatives have increased revenue and decreased costs while at the same time improving the customer experience for our employees, agents, and policyholders.
 In 2021, we introduced our Safety Commercial Express commercial auto quoting and policy issuance system in Massachusetts for new business.
 During 2022, this system was updated to allow for agent processing of endorsements.
+In 2024, our Safety Commercial Express system was upgraded to the most current cloud enabled version of the system.
 We are continuously investing in new technologies, including areas such as robotic process automation, artificial intelligence, and automated testing to improve company efficiency.

 Cybersecurity.
 We continuously evolve our cybersecurity strategy to protect Safety's computer assets from a cybersecurity attack.
 Safety's cybersecurity committee monitors the landscape for emerging threats, evaluates the latest preventative tools and methods, and recommends ways to increase enterprise security.
 An employee education program provides ongoing training to Safety's employees, including phishing tests and remediation training.
+Annual Tabletop exercises allow us to simulate cyber events to continuously improve our incidence response plans.